Botspot/vdesktop/README.md

 ## To do:
  - [X] Write up a more comprehensive set of instructions, and add come CLI flags.
  - [X] autologin to the guest, so the user doesn't have to do it manually.
- - [X] auto-detect default desktop session profile to correctly boot pi-top OS and Raspbian that doesn't have raspberrypi-ui-mods installed.
+ - [X] auto-detect default desktop session profile to correctly boot pi-top OS and Raspberry Pi OS that doesn't have raspberrypi-ui-mods installed.
  - [X] Sync **sound** between host and guest, while avoiding pulseaudio.
  - [X] Sync **clipboards** between host and guest.
  - [X] display text at guest's default size instead of autoscaling to Xephyr's aspect ratio.